MoeinRz/stranger_telegram_bot/README.md

-# Template-for-Telegram-Bot
+# Stranger-Telegram-Bot

-Template to create a telegram bot in python.
+Stranger telegram bot in python.

 ## How to Run
 1. Set your telegram bot token as environment variable `TELEGRAM_BOT_TOKEN`: